Dialogs Re-enacted Across Languages: Data collection procedure

 To avoid fatiguing the participants, sessions last no more than one hour.
 For this reason also, not all utterances are re-enacted.
 At the end, the participants are asked again whether they consent to share the recordings.
 Finally, each is paid; this was 15 USD and is now \paymentUSD{} USD.\@

-Later, the operator uses his or her handwritten notes on the start times of the re-enacted fragments to use ELAN to mark up the spans and identify them with the corresponding spans in the original conversation.
-In a second pass, the operator marks individual phrases within both the original and the re-enacted utterances, typically pause-separated, and cross-identifies them.
-These phrases average 2.3 seconds in duration.
-Each re-enactment comprises one or more such phrases.
-While re-enactments may include speech from both participants, each phrase is from only one participant.
-Finally, we run a script to pull out the matching phrases from the recordings, described in Section~\ref{post-processing-procedure}.
+Later, the operator uses his or her handwritten notes on the start times of the re-enacted fragments to use ELAN to mark up the exact spans and cross-identify them with the corresponding spans in the original conversation.
+In a second pass, the operator marks individual phrases (short fragments) within both the original and the re-enacted utterances, typically pause-separated, and cross-identifies them.
+Finally, we run a script to pull out the matching phrases from the recordings, as described in Section~\ref{post-processing-procedure}.